Now is a great time to talk about the health benefits of acerola.

 Although bananas have more potassium content, you can also eat acerola if you need a change of taste.

-2. Aids In Digestion
+2. May Aid In Digestion

 Compared to other fruits, acerola doesn’t contain that much fiber.